9 Ways to Stop Sweating So Much

 For hand and foot sweating…

-1. Add two bags of black tea to four cups boiling water.
+- Add two bags of black tea to four cups of boiling water.

-2. Allow to steep in large basin or bowl for 10 minutes.
+- Allow to steep in a large basin or bowl for 10 minutes.

 Repetition is key.
 The effectiveness of this natural sweating treatment can increase as you repeat the process daily.